ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 ### Some ground rules

-While UML has its merits, often it's not necessary to create an extensive UML model for the architecture.
+While UML has its merits, often it is not necessary to create an extensive UML model for the architecture.
 It will be time-consuming and, unfortunately, often UML is not correctly understood by stakeholders.
 An alternative to UML is to use plain _boxes and lines_.
 However, when using boxes and lines: